crawl/crawl/crawl-ref/docs/crawl_manual.rst

   armour.
 They cannot wield large weapons, and even most smaller weapons require both hands to be wielded by a Spriggan.

-Ghouls (Gh)
-  Ghouls are horrible undead creatures that sleep in their graves for years on end, only to rise and stalk the living.
-Slain foes heal these monstrous beings as they feast on the macabre energies released.

-  They learn most skills slowly, although they make decent unarmed fighters with their claws.
-Due to their contact with the grave they can also learn to use ice, earth, and necromantic magic without too many difficulties.

-  Like other undead, ghouls are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not susceptible to mutations.

 Tengu (Te)
   The Tengu are an ancient and feared species of bird-people with a legendary propensity for violence.
 Basically humanoid with bird-like heads and clawed